nikmash711/nikkie-pawfiles-client/README.md

 - [x] 13.
 Users will only be logged out after a certain amount of time, not every time they refresh or leave the browser

 ## Tech Stack:
-React for the frontend, Node/Express for the backend, Mongo for the database
+Full-stack app with React for the frontend, Node/Express for the backend, and Mongo for the database

 ### Home page:
 ![image](https://drive.google.com/uc?export=view&id=1G6W9OH4WxP-sSxTApCLP4OE8E8b-vOwA)